libremfg/rhize-docs/content/how-to/model/master-definitions.md

 | Workflow type            | One of: ` Inventory`, `maintenance`, `mixed`, `production`, `quality` |
 | Workflow specification   | An associated BPMN workflow                                           |

+thisis an intentional typw to test the the linter.